Christian Gerhartsreiter: Clark Rockefeller

 In 1995, using the name "James Frederick Mills Clark Rockefeller," Gerhartsreiter married Sandra Boss, a high-earning McKinsey senior executive.
 They were married in a Quaker ceremony that had no legal status.
 Boss later testified that Gerhartsreiter was charming and that she believed the stories he told her at the beginning of their relationship.
-Later, however, he became emotionally abusive, and there was a "lot of anger and yelling" in their household.
+Later, however, he became emotionally abusive.
 Although Boss earned all of the household income, she testified that Gerhartsreiter held complete control of the family's finances and other aspects of her day-to-day life.
 The couple had a daughter, born in 2001.

 Gerhartsreiter went to great lengths to conceal his true identity from his wife.
 He repeatedly told Boss to file her tax return as a single person.
 Later in their marriage, when McKinsey required that a certified public accountant do her taxes, Gerhartsreiter found an accountant for her.
 After their divorce, Boss learned that he had told their accountant he was her brother so that the accountant would continue filing single tax returns for her.

-Gerhartsreiter lived with his wife and daughter in Cornish, New Hampshire, where he used his supposed family ties to the Rockefeller family to bolster his reputation, telling friends and neighbors that he was a wealthy Yale graduate who owned a business in Canada.
+Gerhartsreiter lived with his wife and daughter in Cornish, New Hampshire, where he used his supposed familial ties to the Rockefeller family to bolster his reputation, telling friends and neighbors that he was a wealthy Yale graduate who owned a business in Canada.
 Using the Clark Rockefeller persona, he had gained membership to Boston's Algonquin Club, where he spent a great deal of time.
 He resigned as one of the club's directors in April 2008.

 In 2006, Boss hired a private investigator and discovered that Gerhartsreiter was not who he claimed to be, though she did not learn his real name at that time.
 After divorcing him, Boss legally changed the name of their daughter and accused him of lying about his relation to the Rockefeller family; members of the family came forward to deny any relation to Gerhartsreiter.

 Boss would later testify at Gerhartsreiter's trial that he had agreed to give her custody of their daughter following the divorce and to supervised visits three times a year in return for an $800,000 settlement, two cars, her engagement ring, and a dress that he had given her.
 Boss moved with their child to London following the divorce.